dydra/sparql-tests/suites/http-api/README.md

     <HTTP-HOST>/<ACCOUNT-NAME>/repositories/<REPOSITORY-NAME>/service
     <HTTP-HOST>/<ACCOUNT-NAME>/repositories/<REPOSITORY-NAME>/<NAME>

-the consequence is that, in order to designate the repository as a whole, the request url must take a form
+the consequence is that, in order to designate the repository as a whole, the sesame request url must take a form

     <HTTP-HOST>/<ACCOUNT-NAME>/repositories/<REPOSITORY-NAME>/service?graph=<HTTP-HOST>/<ACCOUNT-NAME>/<REPOSITORY-NAME>